AM-77/dark-github-theme/README.md

-# GitHub Dark 2.0
+# Dark Github

-Dark theme for GitHub - Browse GitHub in nighttime mode.
+A dark theme for the github website.

 <img src="./screenshots/screen.png" />